department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/use-cases/benefit-payments-use-cases/has-recent-payments.md

-# My VA Outstanding Debts Use Case: User received a payment from VA in the last 60 days
+# My VA Benefit Payments Use Case: User received a payment from VA in the last 60 days
 **Last updated: December 14, 2022**

 For LOA3 users who sign in and have received a payment from VA in the last 60 days via direct deposit or paper check, we will show a card for their most recent payment in the Benefit Payments section on My VA.